FHNW-Dream-Team/five-card-stud/README.md

 + Show who the winner is of each round
 + Resize window depending on player count
 + Nice design
++ Handle tie-breaks for HighCard, OnePair and TwoPair

 ## Installation